 Most people use vending machines to sell food and drinks, but they can also be used to sell a multitude of items.
 The other day I had someone who owned a laundromat call me to discuss the possibility of selling laundry detergent packets from a vending machine.
 I have had other people call me who were interested in selling school supplies in the vending machine at school.
 Motels use vending machines all the time, not just for snacks and sodas, but also to sell items that travelers often forget, such as toothbrushes, tooth paste, aspirin, deodorant, feminine pads, chap stick, cough drops, or condoms.

 Vending machines can sell almost anything and the list keeps growing everyday.
 Most machines are adjustable so they can accommodate a variety of items with differing shapes and sizes; however, knowing if the item will sell or not is another crucial step to making your vending business a success.
-Be sure and check out the huge selection of New and Pre-owned vending machines at The Discount Vending Store
+What are your most popular and profitable vending items?
+Be sure and check out the huge selection of New and Pre-owned vending machines at The Discount Vending Store.